Owenzo7/FeedBackForms/AI-Agent Platform/2025-05-CrestalNetwork.md

 ## Take aways.

-* Take a keen look at setter functions and see whether they can be exploited.
+* Take a keen look at setter functions and see whether they can be exploited if it lacks access control.
 (Make sure to have a full understanding of the codebase to be able to think like this).

 ## Rewards -> `$897`.